How to Get People in the Habit of Reading Your Emails

 We recommend looking critically at your list to determine when is the best time and day to send emails.
-Examine when your engagement is highest, or search for patterns in when people tend to subscribe.
+Examine when your engagement is highest, or search for patterns in subscribe times.

-For a general guideline, our research in 2019 uncovered that the best days to send email newsletters are Wednesday-Friday.
-We also found that the best times to send email are during typical workday hours (9 am to 5 pm, excluding lunch hours), with the highest open rates tending to be during the late afternoon hours (3 pm to 4 pm).
+As a general guideline, our research in 2019 uncovered that the best days to send email newsletters are Wednesday-Friday.
+We also found that the best times to send emails are during typical workday hours (9 am to 5 pm, excluding lunch hours), with the highest open rates tending to be during the late afternoon hours (3 pm to 4 pm).